 Eligibility Requirements for a Microdiscectomy

 If you are experiencing localized nerve pain, radiculopathy, or radiating pain that travels down the arms or legs, or if your nerve pain is accompanied by sensations of tingling, heat, or pins-and-needles prickling, then a microdiscectomy may be an effective treatment to address your degenerated disc.
-A CT scan or MRI may be taken to confirm that your pain is being caused by a damaged intervertebral disc.
+Your doctor may prescribe a CT or MRI scan to confirm that a damaged intervertebral is causing your pain.
 From there, depending upon the severity of your situation, your doctor will prescribe a course of conservative therapy before recommending surgical interventions, such as a microdiscectomy.

 There are few conditions that may disqualify an individual from receiving a microdiscectomy, however: If you have severe instability in your vertebrae, an infection near the proposed surgical site, or another serious medical condition, then a microdiscectomy might not be the best treatment for you.
 Working with a qualified physician to assess your condition is the only way to know for certain if your medical needs meet the criteria for surgery.
 To learn more about your options for treatment, contact one of our patient advocates at (973) 538-0900.